amaurycarvalho/msxbasic/Bobby/README.md

 # BOBBY IS STILL GOING HOME
-Game demo source code written in MSX BASIC to be compiled with MSXBAS2ROM compiler
+Game source code written in MSX BASIC to be compiled with MSXBAS2ROM compiler

 ## Game info